When you arrive at St. Jude, your first stop will be Patient Registration.

 Patient Identification (ID) armband

 Each time you visit, your child must receive an identification (ID) armband.
+You will receive this at the Patient Registration desk.
 You will also receive a schedule card that lists the areas your child needs to visit that day.
 The ID armband should be removed when your child leaves for the day.

 Patient Registration hours